RickStrahl/Westwind.Scripting/ScriptAndTemplates.md

 and if loaded will be rendered in place of the `RenderPartial` call.

-When using `ExecuteScript()` and its varients, you can also pass in a `basePath` parameter which allows you specify a root path to resolve via these leading characters:
+When using `ExecuteScript()` and its variants, you can also pass in a `basePath` parameter which allows you specify a root path to resolve via these leading characters:

 * `~`
 * `/`